DOI10.47051/CNDL4838

 Spanish common names: Tortuga trueno, bambera, montañera, tortuga pambilera (Ecuador, Colombia); tortuga sabanera parda (Panamá); tortuga del bosque, tortuga terrestre café (Costa Rica).

-Recognition: ♂♂ 20.2 cmMaximum straight length of the carapace. ♀♀ 22.6 cmMaximum straight length of the carapace..1 The Brown Wood-Turtle (Rhinoclemmys annulata) can be identified from other Chocoan land and freshwater turtles mainly on the basis of carapace shape and coloration.2 The carapace may be yellowish to blackish, strongly domed, and has a distinctive vertebral keel with a yellowish coloration.35 The plastron is almost entirely black, with the exception of the periphery, which is yellowish cream.3,6 Rhinoclemmys annulata can be separated from R. melanosterna and R. nasuta by having a domed (rather than flattened) carapace, weakly-developed interdigital membranes, and no light dorsolateral stripes on the head.3,7 Males of R. annulata have a narrower carapace, a more concave plastron, and a longer tail than females.8 This species differs from mud turtles of the genus Kinosternon by lacking moveable hinges in the plastron.9
+Recognition: ♂♂ 20.2 cmMaximum straight length of the carapace. ♀♀ 22.6 cmMaximum straight length of the carapace..1 The Brown Wood-Turtle (Rhinoclemmys annulata) can be identified from other Chocoan land and freshwater turtles mainly on the basis of carapace shape and coloration.2 The carapace may be yellowish to blackish, strongly domed, and has a distinctive vertebral keel with a yellowish coloration.35 The plastron is almost entirely black, with the exception of the periphery, which is yellowish cream.3,6 Rhinoclemmys annulata can be separated from R. melanosterna and R. nasuta by having a domed (rather than flattened) carapace, weakly-developed interdigital membranes, and no light dorsolateral stripes on the head.3,7 Males of R. annulata have a narrower carapace, a more concave plastron, and a longer tail than females.8 This species differs from mud turtles of the genus Kinosternon by lacking movable hinges in the plastron.9

 Figure showing variation among individuals of Rhinoclemmys annulata